Taking Leave of Self-Victimization

 Tracking the Samskaras

 On the other hand, when we discover our beliefs and expectations, we can readjust the selection filters of our perception.
-By slowly changing our expectations in this way, we ‚attract‘ other events, and can perceive other details of events that no longer confirm our role as victims.
+By slowly changing our expectations in this way, we attract other events and can perceive other details of events that no longer confirm our role as victims.

 Shifting the vanishing point of vision